ROHITHG77/ex-lockers/README.md

 # Features
 - Allows Players To Create Lockers at the Configured Locations Ingame.
 (Only 1 at a location)
-- Other Players can access inventories by entering the password.
 - Ability to Change Password
 - Ability to Delete Lockers